kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/learn-dom-manipulation@0MAogsAID9R04R5TTO2Qa.md

 # DOM Manipulation

-The Document Object Model (DOM) is how programs see HTML and XML documents.
-It lets scripts change a page's structure, content, and style dynamically.
-With the DOM, you can easily work with HTML tags, IDs, classes, and attributes to make webpages interactive.
+DOM (Document Object Model) represents HTML/XML documents as programmable objects.
+Enables dynamic manipulation of page structure, content, and styles through JavaScript.
+Allows interaction with elements, attributes, and events for interactive webpages.

 Visit the following resources to learn more: